Somehow I never imagined myself in a hot-air balloon adrift over central Turkey.

 The higher we went, the colder the air so my sweater and jacket, neck scarf, gloves, hat and dark glasses were most welcome.
-Picture taking was problematic with my gloves decreasing dexterity.
+Picture taking was problematic with my gloves reducing my hand dexterity.
 Since the basket had no seats, we stood compressed against other passengers.

-After almost 70 minutes without gravity, Captain Jim made a virtuoso landing, gently lowering us and positioning our balloon directly onto the trailer which would tow it back to its port.
+After almost 70 minutes without gravity, Captain Jim made a virtuoso landing, gently lowering us and positioning our balloon gondola directly onto the trailer which would take it back to its port.

 We disembarked most gracelessly, and then enjoyed the traditional post trip celebration with champagne toasts to our pilot, our companions and ourselves.

-For our adventures, we received photos and certificates from Captain Jim.
+For our hot air balloon rides, we received photos and certificates from Captain Jim.

 Full Disclosure - I couldn’t look down over the chest-high edge of the gondola without those internal quivers reminding me we were not earthbound, so my husband stood in front of me during our entire voyage aloft.